milleroski/cozmo_teaching/README.md

 ## How to launch
 This script runs on Python UP TO PYTHON 3.7.7, IT WILL NOT RUN ON HIGHER PYTHON VERSIONS.
 Go into the main directory of the project (a.k.a. cozmo_teaching)
-Connect your phone through usb and activate adb by inserting
+Connect your phone through usb and activate adb by typing
-`adb usb`
+`adb usb` into cmd
 Afterwards run the program as a python module.
 So for example, if you want to run cozmo_main.py, which is in src/english you run
 `python -m src.english.cozmo_main`